Politics of Singapore: Executive

 A member of the council serves a six-year term and is eligible for re-appointment for further terms of four years each.

 Similar to the Speech from the Throne given by the heads of state in other parliamentary systems, the president delivers an address written by the government at the opening of parliament about what kind of policies to expect in the coming year.
-The current president is Halimah Yacob.
+The current president is Tharman Shanmugaratnam.

 Cabinet

 The cabinet forms the executive of the government and it is answerable to parliament.
 It consist of sitting members of parliament and is headed by a prime minister, the head of government.
-The current prime minister is Lee Hsien Loong.
+The current prime minister is Lawrence Wong.

 Neither the prime minister nor members of the cabinet are elected by parliament.
 The prime minister is appointed by the president, then Cabinet members, also known as ministers, are appointed by the president on the advice of the prime minister.

 The cabinet in Singapore collectively decides the government's policies and has influence over lawmaking by introducing bills.

 Ministers in Singapore are the highest paid politicians in the world, receiving a 60% salary raise in 2007 and as a result Prime Minister Lee Hsien Loong's pay jumped to S$3.1 million, five times the US$400,000 earned by US President Barack Obama.
 Although there was a public outcry regarding the high salary in comparison to the size of the country governed, the government's firm stance was that this raise was required to ensure the continued efficiency and corruption-free status of Singapore's "world-class" government.
 On 21 May 2011, following the 2011 general election, the Prime Minister announced that a committee would be appointed to review politicians' remuneration, and that revised salaries would take effect from that date.